netdata/netdata/backends/README.md

    to the O/S - since the backend servers do not ack the reception, Netdata does not have any means to measure this properly).

-4. **Backend operations**, the number of operations performed by netdata.
+4. **Backend operations**, the number of operations performed by Netdata.

 5. **Backend thread CPU usage**, the CPU resources consumed by the Netdata thread, that is responsible for sending the metrics to the backend server.